Quettar

 Problems?

-The back issues have been scanned from paper copies, some of which are faint in places.
-If you find some important piece of text that you can't read, let me know, and I'll try to work it out and put a note here.
+The back issues in Volumes I to IV were scanned from paper copies, some of which are faint in places.
+If you find some important piece of text that you can’t read, let me know, and I’ll try to work it out and put a note here.
+Volume V was regenerated from source files, and may not be precisely identical to the originals: if you have originals, and notice any difference, please let me know.

 Index to back issues